jasonhawkharris/mcg/README.md

 ## Configuration

-The tool stores your LLM preference in `~/.mcgraph/config`.
-You can modify this directly or use the `pick` command.
+The tool stores your LLM preference in `~/.mcgraph/config`:

+- Your selected LLM persists between sessions
+- When starting a new chat, the previously selected LLM is automatically used
+- When continuing a conversation, the LLM used in that conversation is automatically selected
+- Use the `pick` command to switch between LLMs (e.g., `mcg pick claude`)
+- You can check your current LLM selection with `mcg llms`

+You can also modify the config file directly if needed.